allangg107/Entity-Relationship-Diagram-Recognition/README.md

 This was a final project for a computer vision course our group took.
 Below is the write up of our project.

-# What We Tried to Accomplish:
+# What We Wanted to Accomplish:
 Our main project was for Entity Relationship (ER) Diagram recognition.
 The goal of our program was to recognize and identify the various symbols in a hand drawn ER diagram.
 The program would then output a copy of the diagram that is appropriately labeled.